-2020 2019 Satisfaction of international and domestic relief and development projects \$ 5,523,859 22,464,211 Board-approved use of funds of perpetual duration 118,500 Total net assets released from restrictions \$ 5,523,859 22,582,711
+2021 2020 Satisfaction of international and domestic relief and development projects \$ 6,909,749 5,523,859 Total net assets released from restrictions \$ 6,909,749 5,523,859

 (13) Net Assets

 The nature of Medical Teams' activities is such that it is common to have net assets with donor restrictions carryover when projects funded by long-term grants are carried out over multiple-year periods or when restricted contributions for projects exceeds expenses for those projects during the same fiscal year.
 Medical Teams is committed to these long-term projects and plans to expend these funds.